Boreas618/boreas618.github.io/index.md

   </div>
 </div>

-My research interests lie primarily in operating systems and machine learning systems, with a particular focus on the management of heterogeneous resources:
+My research interests are **Operating Systems and Machine Learning Systems**.
+Recently, I have been focusing on the management of heterogeneous resources:

-* **Heterogeneous Computing**: How can we design effective scheduling algorithms and policies for LLM inference on heterogeneous clusters under SLO constraints?
+* **Heterogeneous Computing**: Developing SLO-aware scheduling policies for LLM inference.

-* **Heterogeneous Memory and Storage**: How can operating systems or runtimes adapt to memory access patterns to optimize performance on tiered memory systems (e.g., DRAM + CXL)?
+* **Heterogeneous Memory and Storage**: Building tiered memory-aware runtimes for emerging technologies such as RDMA and CXL.

 ::: info
-I'm applying to PhD programs starting in Fall 2026, with a focus on operating systems, memory disaggregation and tiering, CXL, LLM inference, RDMA, and broader systems-related topics.
-If you're interested in discussing this further, feel free to reach out via email.
+I am applying to PhD programs starting in Fall 2026, with interests including (but not limited to) Operating Systems, Memory Disaggregation, LLM Infrastructure.
+If you'd like to discuss further, feel free to reach out via email.
 :::